-Welker, a Republican, was the representative for Ohio's 14th congressional district from 1865 to 1871.
+Welker was the representative for Ohio’s 14th congressional district and was a Republican.
+He served from 1865 to 1871.

 From Dec 1865 to Mar 1871, Welker missed 273 of 1,964 roll call votes, which is 13.9%.
 This is better than the median of 25.2% among the lifetime records of representatives serving in Mar 1871.
 The chart below reports missed votes over time.